nsparikh/battleship/README.md

 - You may only place 5 ships on your board.
 There must be one 5-length ship, one 4-length ship, two 3-length ships, and one 2-length ship.
 - You may not place ships diagonally or overlapping with other ships.
 - You may only make guesses within the bounds of the board (values 0-9).

+## Board Format
+The board representation is printed out as follows:
+- `X`: A 'hit' square (there is a ship occupying the space, and it has been guessed)
+- `O`: A 'miss' square (there is nothing occupying the space, but it has been guessed)
+- `_`: A unguessed square
+- `*`: An unguessed square that has a ship occupying the space.
+This is only displayed on your own board (e.g. you cannot see the unguessed ship locations on your opponent's board)